Shannon Stewart (baseball)

 Shannon Harold Stewart (born February 25, 1974) is an American former professional baseball outfielder with the Toronto Blue Jays, Minnesota Twins and Oakland Athletics of Major League Baseball.

-High school years
+Early life

 Stewart was born in Cincinnati and attended Miami Southridge High School in South Miami Heights, Florida.
 He played baseball and football and ran track at Miami Southridge.
 He was recruited by Bobby Bowden to play football at Florida State as a defensive back.
 He was named to the 1992 American Baseball Coaches Association/Rawlings High School All-America Second Team.
 His number would later be retired by the baseball team at Miami Southridge.

 Professional career

 Toronto Blue Jays

 Stewart was drafted by the Toronto Blue Jays in the 19th pick of the 1992 MLB Draft as compensation for the Los Angeles Dodgers signing Tom Candiotti.
 He made his Major League debut on September 2, 1995 against the Chicago White Sox.
 Stewart fluctuated between the majors and minors over the next several seasons, eventually finding a place in the everyday Blue Jay lineup by the end of 1997.

 In his first full season with the Blue Jays in 1998, he hit .279, belting 12 home runs and driving in 55 runs.
 During that season, he stole 51 bases, a career-high.
 Playing alongside superstars Jose Canseco, Roger Clemens, and Carlos Delgado that year, Stewart became a catalyst at the top of the Toronto lineup, providing speed and base-stealing ability, as well as some power and clutch-hitting.
 In every season from 1999 to 2002, Stewart batted .300 or higher and scored over 100 runs.
 He also showed some unexpected power, hitting a career-high 21 home runs in 2000.

 Stewart spent parts of eight seasons with Toronto before he was dealt to the Minnesota Twins for Bobby Kielty in mid-2003.
 Stewart played in 855 games with Toronto, batting .301 with 218 doubles, 73 home runs and 163 stolen bases.